open-contracting-extensions/ocds_budget_and_spend_extension/examples/source-diagrams.md

 FDP<-Finance System: Budget is allocated\n for purchase of chairs

-note over Contracting System,FDP:At this point the finance and Contracting Systems need to co-ordinate on the contracting process id (ocid)
+note over Contracting System,FDP:At this point the finance and Contracting Systems need to coordinate on the contracting process id (ocid)

 Finance System-->Contracting System: Contracting system is notified of budget allocation and classification